python/devguide/garbage_collector.rst

 on cleaning container objects (i.e. objects that can contain a reference to one or more objects).
-These can be arrays, dictionaries, lists, custom class instances, classes in extension modules, etc. One could think that cycles are uncommon but the thuth is that many internal references needed by the interpreter create cycles everywhere.
+These can be arrays, dictionaries, lists, custom class instances, classes in extension modules, etc. One could think that cycles are uncommon but the truth is that many internal references needed by the interpreter create cycles everywhere.
 Some notable examples:

     * Exceptions contain traceback objects that contain a list of frames that